What could possibly make The Happiest Place on Earth even happier? How about Christmas at Disneyland?

 “it’s a small world” Holiday

-This classic ride gets a holiday makeover in celebration of the season, with more than 300,000 twinkling lights on the attraction’s façade.
-Inside, animated dolls representing children of many nations are dressed in holiday attire, singing holiday songs as well as the classic “It’s a Small World After All.”
+This classic ride gets a merry makeover in celebration of the season, with more than 300,000 twinkling lights on the attraction’s façade.
+Inside, animated dolls representing children of many nations are dressed in holiday attire, singing traditional holiday tunes as well as the classic “It’s a Small World After All.”

 Haunted Mansion Holiday

 The holiday version of this favorite ride is a spooky, but lighthearted Nightmare Before Christmas mashup of the Halloween and Christmas holidays.
 You’ll see “ginger-dread” houses, terrifying toys and be wished “Season’s Screamings” as you experience the classic ride, with a holiday twist.

 The holiday-themed show, “World of Color – Season of Light” combines favorite moments from Disney and Pixar films with a mesmerizing light and water show.
 Season of Light tells a story of friendship, love and light that incorporates classic films like Cinderella and Beauty and the Beast with newer favorites like Frozen and Toy Story.
 Classic songs such as “Let it Snow” and “Have Yourself a Merry Little Christmas” combine with favorite movie moments, to create a spectacular show you can only find at Disneyland during the holidays.

 Disney ¡Viva Navidad!